Local Mechanisms of Compositional Generalization in Conditional Diffusion: Additional Experiments

 \section{Additional Experiments}

 Our theory shows an equivalence between LCS and CPC (which implies length generalization).
 We test this directly in location-conditioned CLEVR models, where the compositional structure holds in pixel-space, and location-conditioners possess a direct notion of locality.
 Further, we test whether LCS could be a \emph{causal} mechanism via a direct intervention: enforcing an explicitly LCS architecture to ``fix'' length generalization that previously failed.
-Turning to feature-space compositionality, we show partial length generalization in color-conditioned CLEVR and connect it with feature-space disentanglement.
-Finally, we make preliminary investigations of local/compositional structure in both pixel- and feature-space in SDXL.
+We also show partial length generalization in color-conditioned CLEVR. \rebut{Finally, we investigate local/compositional structure in both pixel- and feature-space in SDXL, providing quantitative evidence for local conditional scores in feature-space.}